-It’s likely that you’ve never met a Harrier before, unless, of course, you’re in the hunting business.
-So, if we said to you, this guy is like the Beagle, but his bigger brother with extra muscles, you can get an easy idea about what you can expect from him.
+It’s likely that you’ve never met a Harrier before unless, of course, you’re in the hunting business.
+So, if we said this guy is like the Beagle, but their bigger brother with extra muscles, you can get an easy idea about what you can expect from them.
 Unless, of course, you’ve never met a Beagle, then we’d ask which rock you’ve been hiding under!

 The Harrier is a medium to large-sized dog with intense energy levels, and it’s safe to say that this guy is only suited to an active family.
-He also needs a family that can spend most of their time with him, because he’ll get bored quickly if you leave him for too long.
+They also need a family that can spend most of their time with them because they’ll get bored quickly if you leave them for too long.
 Resulting in damaged furniture and unhappy neighbors who cannot take any more howling.

-Firstly, you need to know that the Harrier is like a Beagle, but on super steroids.
-If that doesn’t give you a clue as to how intensely energetic he is, we don’t know what will.
-This pup is not suited to your average family because not all families have the time or the energy to give to him.
+It’s important to know that the Harrier is like a Beagle, but on super steroids.
+If that doesn’t give you a clue as to how intensely energetic they are, we don’t know what will.
+This pup is not suited to your average family because not all families have the time or the energy to give to them.

-Have you got the time to give him?
-We would suggest that you already have the spare time for him instead of making room in an already hectic schedule.
-He needs a lot, and it would be more like a lifestyle change.
+Have you got the time to give them?
+We would suggest that you already have spare time for them instead of making room in an already hectic schedule.
+They need a lot, and it would be more like a lifestyle change.

-As you can expect, he has an incredibly high prey drive, and as such, you cannot let this pooch off-leash.
-No amount of teaching will train this out of him.
+As you can expect, they have an incredibly high prey drive, and as such, you probably cannot let this pooch off-leash.
+Training them to stay by your side will take some dedication, but it is not impossible.
 So, if you’re hoping for a fully obedient pooch who will stick by your side off-leash, you need to consider another breed altogether.
-Ideally, he should be adopted by a family with experience in dog ownership and training.
+Ideally, they should be adopted by a family with experience in dog ownership and training.

 They also have two habits that some owners find annoying.
 The first is howling, and the other is digging.
 If you have noise-sensitive neighbors or precious lawns, you might want to consider another dog breed.
 Thankfully, these habits usually present themselves when they are overly bored, which is another reason to ensure that they get their much-needed exercise.